 If you like this newsletter, please forward it to share it with your friends.

-If you received this issue from a friend, please subscribe so you won't miss out on all the creative home decorating info, ideas and news in upcoming issues.
+And if you received this issue from a friend, please subscribe so you won't miss out on all the creative home decorating ideas and fun contests in upcoming issues.

 Thanks for joining me today, and enjoy this issue!